18F/analytics-reporter/README.md

 You may wish to manage these using [`autoenv`](https://github.com/kennethreitz/autoenv).
 If you do, there is an `example.env` file you can copy to `.env` to get started.

+Alternatively, follow instructions in example.env to create an env.js file.

 To find your Google Analytics view ID:

   1. Sign in to your Analytics account.